-When it comes to looking after your dog in the summer, protecting them from sunburn probably isn’t’ something you would normally think of.
-The usual suspects are keeping them cool with plenty of shade and water, but believe it or not, dogs can get sunburn just like humans.
-And in extreme cases too much exposure to the sun can cause skin cancer.
+When it comes to looking after your dog in the summer, protecting them from sunburn probably isn’t something you would normally think of as a summer danger.
+The usual suspects are keeping them cool with plenty of shade and water, but believe it or not, dogs can get sunburn just like humans, and in extreme cases, too much exposure to the sun can cause skin cancer.

-While all dogs can get sunburn on delicate areas with little or no fur such as their noses, ears, around the mouth and underbelly, there are certain dogs that are more susceptible to sunburn than others.
-Hairless dogs or those with white or pale-coloured fur, such as Pitbull’s, Dalmatians, Greyhounds, Weineramers, Chinese Crested Dogs and Boxers are usually at a higher risk of getting sunburnt.
+While all dogs can get sunburn on delicate areas with little or no fur, such as their noses, ears, around the mouth and underbelly, certain dogs are more susceptible to sunburn than others.
+Hairless dogs or those with white or pale-coloured fur, such as Golden Labradors, Golden Retrievers, Pitbulls, Dalmatians, Greyhounds, Chinese Crested Dogs and Boxers, are usually at a higher risk of getting sunburnt.

-Firstly, you should consider the time of day you walk your dog.
-Avoid dog walks during the hottest part of the day when the sun is at its strongest and hottest.
-Instead try to take your dog out for early morning or evening walks when it’s much cooler.
+You should consider the time of day you walk your dog.
+Avoid dog walks during the hottest part of the day when the sun is at its strongest.
+Instead, try to take your dog out for early morning or evening walks when it’s much cooler.
 Although you should try to keep your dog indoors during the heat of the day, make sure that they are not lying in the direct sunlight streaming in through the windows, which can also allow penetrating UV rays.

-If your dog does get sunburnt, it’s important to recognise the signs and severity as they may need to see a vet.
-If his skin looks leathery, white or is obviously bright red, it’s likely they have had too much sun.
+If your dog does get sunburnt, it’s essential to recognise the signs and severity as they may need to see a vet.
+If his skin looks leathery, white or is bright red, they have likely had too much sun.

-However, there are three different types of sunburn in dogs that you should be aware of – superficial, deep and full thickness burn.
-The first affects just the top layer of skin and can usually be treated at home with Aloe Vera gel or a topical cream from your vet to cool the area.
-Whereas the latter two will require more serious vet treatment and can mean hospitalisation, as the sunburn has penetrated below several or all layers of the skin.
-This can be very painful for your dog, and even cause lasting damage to the tissue.
+However, you should be aware of three different types of sunburn in dogs – superficial, deep and full-thickness burn.
+The first affects just the top layer of skin and can usually be treated at home with Aloe Vera gel or topical cream from your Vet to cool the area.
+The latter two will require more serious Vet’s treatment and can mean hospitalisation, as the sunburn has penetrated below several or potentially all, layers of the skin.
+This can be very painful for your dog and cause lasting damage to the tissue.